 Core principles are important because they provide a guide for planning and delivering a strategy, service or intervention.
 Core principles also help to measure fidelity to the HF4Y model, especially for scaling or adaptation.

-The core principles of HF4Y include:
+The core principles of HF4Y adapt the general model to meet the distinct needs of developing adolescents and young adults.